JAngeloD/convolutional-neural-networks-simplified/cnnsimplified.markdown

 # INTRODUCTION
 Deep learning is currently seeing a rise in popularity due to its achievements involving text processing, image processing, and sound processing.
 You don’t have to look too hard to see that deep learning is involved in many facets of our lives.
 Deep learning methods are used by social media apps like Facebook, self-driving cars, generating art pieces, and even the current craze of Deepfakes being used to create or even replicate extremely realistic human faces.

 Deep learning is no doubt going to keep its momentum in popularity and advancements as time progresses.
-In this blog, I'll introduce you to what I think is the most exciting area in deep learning:: **Computer Vision**.
+In this blog, I'll introduce you to what I think is the most exciting area in deep learning: **Computer Vision**.

 ![Computer Vision In Action](https://live.staticflickr.com/4217/35477618781_b7445e0c65_b.jpg)